PierreQuentel/bihan/README.md

   exception traceback

-- on debug mode, when there is a syntax error in one of the scripts, the built-in server crashes when I save the file
+- on debug mode, when there is a syntax error in one of the scripts, the built-in server crashes when saving the file

 bihan is a very lightweight WSGI framework, with a single file like Bottle.
 Its design principles are: